swaptacular/swpt_stomp/swpt-stomp.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 STOMP Message Transport for the Swaptacular Messaging Protocol
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-:Description: Specifies how Swaptacular nodes use a subset of the STOMP
+:Description: Specifies how Swaptacular nodes can use a subset of the STOMP
               protocol, to interoperably send SMP messages from one peer node to another.
 :Author: Evgeni Pandurksi
 :Contact: epandurski@gmail.com
-:Date: 2023-07-10
+:Date: 2023-07-04
 :Version: 1.0
 :Copyright: This document has been placed in the public domain.